JoZhouFang/JoZhouFang.github.io/writingtalks/Small workshop about several topics about geometry and topology.md

 #  My Talks in Small workshop about several topics about geometry and topology, 24 summer

-- **Sheaf theory**[link](https://JoZhouFang.github.io/writtingtalks/file_wt/sheaf.pdf) : Notes for gtm65 chII, it's about presheaves/sheaves, resolution of sheaves, cohomolgy theory and cech cohomology.
+- **Sheaf theory**[link](https://JoZhouFang.github.io/writtingtalks/file_wt/sheaf.pdf) : Notes for gtm65 chII, it's about presheaves/sheaves, resolution of sheaves, cohomology theory and Cech cohomology.
 It's more detailed (so more friendly) than gtm65.

 - **When do we have k-spectral bundles?**[link](https://JoZhouFang.github.io/writingtalks/file_wt/kspec.bdl.pdf)